CorporateRewards/docs-redstone/source/includes/api/products/list_all_products.md

 ## List all products

-This endpoint shows all products associated with this api key as a list
+This endpoint shows all products associated with this API key as a list

 > Request